ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Yes, the charges literally have to do with the video series.
 And yes, I'm writing this memoir literally as a way to keep my name clear before anything more can happen to me while confined or otherwise.

 But that's 2023.
 Let's get back to early March 2022.
-# Pt 1 Ch 9 - Back to my fifth week at Weber-Aufderhar 03/08/2022 and on
+# Pt 1 Ch 9 - Back to my fifth week at Runolfsdottir Group 03/08/2022 and on

 > "Why don't you just lie?
 That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Cable TV's _Burn Notice_